 12. Mt.
 Bullagao (Langiden)

 Mt.
-Bullagao projects the shape of a woman laying prostrate on her back, her breasts sharply contoured, and her reclined head facing the sky.
+Bullagao projects the shape of a woman lying prostrate on her back, her breasts sharply contoured, and her reclined head facing the sky.
 From Bangued, provincial town of Abra, the mountain looks like a woman giving birth.
-That is why, the Mt.
+That is why the Mt.
 Bullagao is popularly known as Abra’s Sleeping Beauty.
-Near the summit there is a small plateau, covered in grasses.
+Near the summit, there is a small plateau, covered in grasses.
 There are also small patches of secondary forests.
 From the top and along the trails near it, one can view the surrounding mountains and plains of Ilocos Sur, Abra, and the mighty Abra River.

 13. Kimkimay Lake (Villaviciosa)

 Kimkimay lake covers an approximate area of one hectare.
 A local legend tells that the lake used to be a small community of seven families.
 The families, however, were engaged into vices, angering the gods who inhabit the place.
 As a punishment, the gods submerged their community into cold water.
 Today, the lake is a popular picnic and fishing spot among the locals.
 To get here, one needs to travel along the 32-kilometer winding Penarrubia-Villaviciosa- Pilar Road.
 Within the same municipality, there is another lake called Limbo.